-Understanding magmatic systems has been a longstanding research topic within the solid-Earth geosciences.
-To understand the underlying processes better several volcanic areas on the Earth have been geophysically monitored, geologically mapped and interpreted.
+Understanding magmatic systems has been a long-standing research topic within the solid-Earth geosciences.
+To understand the underlying processes better, several volcanic areas on the Earth have been geophysically monitored, geologically mapped and interpreted.
 At the same time numerical or analog models have been developed to unravel the mechanical driving forces.
-As a result, a paradigm shift has happened over the last decade, and we now know that magmatic systems are lithospheric-scale systems composed by many smaller pulses of melt [2].
+As a result, a paradigm shift has happened over the last decade, and we now know that magmatic systems are lithospheric-scale systems composed by many smaller pulses of melt [12].
 Yet, our understanding of the physics of such systems remains somewhat limited.

-Classically, models have been used to link surface deformation data to the depth, size and overpressure of a magma chamber.
-If the rocks are elastic and the magma chamber is spherical and embedded in an infinite halfspace, an analytical solution exist [3].
-This approach has been widely applied, for example, to show that surface uplift above the Hekla volcano (Iceland) is consistent with a reservoir at 8 km depth [4], to constrain the depth of the magma source beneath Etna [5], or to reproduce cyclicity in ground deformation at Montserrat as a result of pressurization of a dike-conduit system [6].
-The Mogi approach has been extended to account for topographic effects and crustal heterogeneities in both 2D [e.g., 7]) and 3D [e.g., 8]).
-Furthermore, the analytical solution has been extended to include viscous effects, for example by [9], who compare the temperature-dependent visco-elastic to the elastic solution and show that the required overpressures to fit observed uplift at Etna is about a third lower in the visco-elastic case, which is more consistent with the lithospheric stress state.
+Classically, models have been used to link surface deformation data to the depth, size and overpressure of a magma reservoir.
+If the rocks are elastic and the magma reservoir is spherical and embedded in an infinite half-space, an analytical solution exists [45].
+This approach has been widely applied, for example, to show that surface uplift above the Hekla volcano (Iceland) is consistent with a reservoir at 8 km depth [43], to constrain the depth of the magma source beneath Etna [40], or to reproduce cyclicity in ground deformation at Montserrat as a result of pressurization of a dike-conduit system [30].
+The Mogi approach has been extended to account for topographic effects and crustal heterogeneities in both 2D [e.g., 58] and 3D [e.g., 44].
+Furthermore, the analytical solution has been extended to include viscous effects, for example by [22], who compare the temperature-dependent viscoelastic to the elastic solution and show that the required overpressures to fit observed uplift at Etna is about a third lower in the visco-elastic case, which is more consistent with the lithospheric stress state.
 Such overpressures may nevertheless exceed the yield strength of crustal host rocks, in which case the material deforms plastically rather than (visco-)elastic.
-An evaluation of such elasto-plastic effects shows that this produces higher uplift rates for the same overpressure [10, 11].
-[12] argue that at Hawaii, this will likely result in fracturing of the host rock around the magma chamber and result in a net of pathways, which is inconsistent with a spherical source of overpressure.
-[13] also point out the limitations of the assumption that magmatic bodies are spherical, and show that whereas uplift rates can often be reproduced with a spherical models, the resulting depth of the source is incorrect.
+An evaluation of such elastoplastic effects shows that these produce higher uplift rates for the same overpressure [19, 27].
+[20] argue that at Hawaii this will likely result in fracturing of the host rock around the magma reservoir and result in a net of pathways, which is inconsistent with spherical source of overpressure.
+[6] also point out the limitations of the assumption that magmatic bodies are spherical, and show that whereas uplift rates can often be reproduced with a spherical models, the resulting depth of the source is incorrect.